-A spacious and comfortable apartment situated on the ground floor of the HOLIDAY HOUSE with a large terrace and barbecue for the preparation of roast meats and barbecues.
+A spacious and comfortable apartment situated on the ground floor of the HOLIDAY HOUSE with a large terrace with overlooking the sea and barbecue for the preparation of roast meats and barbecues.

 From the main entrance you can access the kitchen, tastefully decorated, equipped with everything necessary for its use including a sofa and satellite TV.

 Through the sliding glass door of the kitchen you can come out onto the spacious terrace furnished with a table and chairs where you can eat, and with deck chairs to relax outdoors and enjoy the exceptional view of the sea.
 A barbecue grill is also available on the terrace.

 An opening separates the living space from the sleeping area which has a double room with bunk beds and a double bedroom with a window view of the terrace and sea.
 The bathroom has a shower.
 Between the bathroom and the master bedroom there is a small closet.

 All rooms have windows, and the bathroom is also well-ventilated.